 - subcutaneous abscess

-A key radiographic feature of an abscess is that it contains a central zone of necrotic inflammatory material encapsulated by a discernible wall.
-This can have varying appearances depending on the tissue or organ within which the abscess is situated.
+A key radiographic feature of an abscess is that it contains a central zone of necrotic inflammatory material encapsulated by a discernible wall, this can have varying appearances depending on the tissue or organ within which the abscess is located.

 - relatively low-attenuation central necrotic component

-- defined fibrous capsule which can be irregular and thick when compared to the thin smooth wall of a simple cyst
+- a well-defined fibrous capsule which can be irregular and thick when compared to the thin smooth wall of a simple cyst

 - capsular ring enhancement with contrast can be difficult to appreciate when the abscess is contained in a vascular structure like the liver where there is also a concurrent parenchymal enhancement

 - surrounding inflammatory changes (i.e. peritoneal fat stranding)

 - a mass effect with effacement of adjacent structures

-The presence of an abscess in patients presenting with sepsis can be delineated by a Indium (In-111) labelled white cell scan, often in the setting of suspected abdominopelvic sepsis.
+The presence of an abscess in patients presenting with sepsis can be delineated by an Indium (In-111) labelled white cell scan, often in the setting of suspected abdominopelvic sepsis.
 Tracer accumulates in the region of the abscess, such as the right iliac fossa in an appendiceal abscess.

-As abscesses usually have a thick wall with poor vascularity, it can take time for In-111 to be taken up and delayed 48 hours images are sometimes required.
+As abscesses usually have a thick wall with poor vascularity, In-111 take-up can be a lengthy process and 48-hour delayed images are sometimes required.
 The sensitivity of this test is not thought to be affected by the use of concomitant antibiotics or steroids.

 Treatment and prognosis

 Treatment is guided by the size, accessibility, and clinical severity of sepsis in each case.
 Although abscesses may be treated medically with antibiotics, they often require percutaneous or surgical drainage.
 As abscesses have poor vascularity, high dose oral or parenteral treatment is preferred.
 Percutaneous drainage can be performed under ultrasound or CT guidance for abscesses within the thoracic or peritoneal cavity.
 Some abscesses will require open incision and drainage.

 History and etymology

-The word 'abscess' derives from the Greek work 'aposteme' (άπό-ίστημι, 'a throwing off (of bad humours)').
+The word 'abscess' was derived from the Greek work 'aposteme' (άπό-ίστημι, 'a throwing off (of bad humours)').
 The word first appeared in 1543 in a translation of a surgery text: "Aposteme - In latyne, it is called abscissas" 3.